TLS345/haxball-tools-21/README.md

 * The script runs automatically once pasted.
 * Watch as everyone’s kit changes randomly 🎨👕🩳
 * No extra configuration needed! ✨
+* Use !Smart if you want to reload the Kits

 ---